What is the Folded Map Project?

 • Over 10 activities to spur connections and deepen understanding

-• A link to a 30 minute animated movie about the origin of Folded Map
+• A link to a 30-minute animated Folded Map origin movie

 2023 "Ideas That Matter" winning design, nationally recognized for projects that 'will make a difference in lives and communities around the world'. •